 Company to Pay $3M to Settle Allegations it Violated “Buy American” Clause in Government Contract

 Earlier this month, Novum Structures agreed to pay $3 million to settle civil and criminal claims related to “Buy American” clauses in federal contracts.
 Crain’s Chicago Business reports that Novum, a Wisconsin-based company, contracted to provide parts for a range of government buildings and related projects.
-The contracts money2specifically called for American made materials.
+The contracts specifically called for American made materials.
 It the settlement papers Novum admitted to taking parts made in China and elsewhere and labelling them “U.S. made” despite the foreign origin.
 At no point did anyone allege the parts were faulty or otherwise defective.

 Crain’s reports that the suit against Novum began in August 2012 when a whistleblower filed a False Claims Act lawsuit.
 Reportedly, the woman worked as an expediter between June 2004 and March 2012.
 She noticed that the company was repackaging foreign materials and says Novum directed employees to cover up the contract violation.
 In short, the company allegedly ordered steel from foreign nations and the labeled the parts American.
 Although she tried to address the problem internally, the complaint fell on deaf ears.
 When she was unable to resolve the problem internally she turned to the justice system.
 In recognition of her efforts, she will receive around $400,000 out of the money Novum has agreed to pay to resolve this lawsuit.